pachyderm/docs-content/latest/set-up/cloud-deploy/aws-secret-manager.md

 This section will walk you through the steps to enable your EKS cluster to retrieve secrets from AWS Secrets Manager.

-## 1. Prerequisites

-Note that the following steps start right after installing your EKS cluster.
-For informations on how to set your cluster up in production, refer to the [deploy Kubernetes](../aws-deploy-pachyderm/#2-deploy-kubernetes-by-using-eksctl) section of our deployment instructions on AWS.
+## Before You Start

+Make sure you have completed the steps found in the [AWS deployment instructions](../aws) before proceeding.

-## 2. Install The AWS Secrets and Configuration Provider (ASCP)
+## 1. Install The AWS Secrets and Configuration Provider (ASCP)

 To retrieve your secrets through your workloads running on your cluster, you will first need to install: